tonalthomas38-collab/BibleSphere/README.md

 - 1️⃣ Download the APK file
 - 2️⃣ Tap Install
-- 3️⃣ Allow installation if Android asks for permission
+- 3️⃣ Allow installation if Android asks for permission from settings and allow Google play scan too.
 - 4️⃣ Open BibleSphere